Find your passion

 The machinist must be able to understand complex technical drawings, and have knowledge and experience of computer skills and software in order to become a skilled machine operator with an understanding of how various metals behave during the cutting process.

-A worldwide leading manufacturer of machine tools, DGM Mori products include turning and milling machines and advanced technologies that include ultrasonic, Lasertech and additive manufacturing.
-For national and WorldSkills Competitions it provides CNC machines and technical support and offers a training programme to competitors.
+As a worldwide leading manufacturer of machine tools, the integrated technology and automation solutions of DMG MORI cover turning and milling machines, as well as ULTRASONIC, LASERTEC and ADDITIVE MANUFACTURING.
+For WorldSkills Competitions it provides CNC machines, technical support and offers comprehensive training programmes to competitors.

 As the leading manufacturer of CAM software for industrial applications and the education sector, Mastercam streamlines the entire production process from concept through completion.
 A Global Partner of WorldSkills International, Mastercam seeks to help talented youth build proficiency in four skills and prepare them for competition.